Read Why do business professionals choose ready-to-use KPIs? to find out the answers to these questions:

 To beneficially work in the area of wealth management, one can use BSC (Balanced Scorecard) to measure and manage the steps being taken to attain the purpose.
 However, the word of caution is to select indicators after a pretty thoughtful approach as wrong identification can create more troubles than easing the process.

 The way out is to remember the basic of this strategy 'everything that counts is not countable and everything that is countable does not count'.

 By making a prudent selection of KPIs (Key Performance Indicators), one can safely transfer the 'monitoring and tracking' task to this instrument.

+This is the actual scorecard with Wealth Management Indicators and performance indicators.
 The performance indicators include: financial perspective, net new money, return on assets, profit growth rate, cost income ratio (cir), business development and growth perspective, % increase in new customers, attrition rate of customers, conversion rate, % growth of assets under management (aum), operations and recognition perspective, deposits to aum ratio, loans to aum ratio, number of services offered, number of service awards won by the wealth management group, employees perspective, employee turnover, % increase in number of relationships per client facing employee, % increase in net new money per client advisor, % increase in revenues per advisor.

 How is this book different from 796 other book titles about KPIs on Amazon?